What to expect from the H-1B to green card timeline and application process

 The work permit application (Form I-765) is free to file and won’t impact the outcome of your green card application.
 Many applicants file work permit applications as a preventive measure in case their H-1B visa expires while they’re waiting for their green card.

-For the flat rate of $995, Boundless helps you complete your entire marriage-based green card (spousal visa) application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
+For the flat rate of $995, Boundless helps you complete your entire spousal visa application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
 Find out more, or get started today!

 Path 2: If you’re married to a green card holder